 The rule of thumb I was taught was that the gluing surface should be a minimum of 6 to 1.
 Six times longer than the thickness.

-If the break was closer to either end of the leg you could glue it together and then drill through the break after it had dried.
-In this instance the break is 16 inches from the closet end so not a possibility.
+If the break was closer to either end of the leg you could glue it together and then drill through the break after

 So...
 I squared the leg up on my mitre box and cut through the leg just above the break.
 Glued the break together, centered the two sides and drilled the dowel hole.
 I glued the joint using West System epoxy, a material best known for boat building.
 It provides an incredible amount of strength and ages well.